kehanguo/VQA_diagnosis/sprint2./README.md

 - localization layer: The localization layer accepts a tensor of activations, then internally selects B regions of interests.
 In this process, three outputs will be generated: Region Coordinates, Region Scores, Region Features.
 For each region, the size of feature vector is varying, so the output would go through a bilinear interpolation to sample those features to the same size.
 So far, the processing of image is completed in this system.

 <img width="1008" alt="Screen Shot 2020-10-21 at 10 14 37" src="https://user-images.githubusercontent.com/52185318/96732428-4fc83b80-1386-11eb-9584-91a870f7e3d5.png">

+### build the system
+For our own VQA project, we want to duplicate the image processing the same way as the Denscap model do so.
+So we tried to implement the repo in our own computer, for dataset, we use VisualGenome(https://visualgenome.org/VGViz/explore?query=zebra) as mentioned in the paper.
+And we are glad that we could produce a result.
+Here, we also break our traning data into a small dataset for saving computation but it still takes like an hour to train.
+And the result is shown below: